-Greek Bible Words: Meaning, Translation, and Mistranslation (List with Greek Meaning of Words)
+Greek Bible Words: Meaning, Translation, and Mistranslation

 There are a good number of words in the Bible which have been used within Christianity for so long that society at large has lost sight of what those words actually mean.
-So the common perception of these words is often quite different from their literal meanings in Greek (as the New Testament was written in Greek), and carry undertones layered in by the church over centuries.
+So the common perception of these words is often quite different from their literal meanings in Greek (the New Testament was written in Greek), and carry undertones layered in by the church over centuries.
 This page lists a number of Greek words commonly found in the bible, gives their translation, and explains their original meanings as they were in the Greek language.
 The list is alphabetized according to the most common English translation.

-Pronunciation note: in the given pronunciations, “o” is always short as in “hot”; “oe” is long as in “so”.
+In the given pronunciations, “o” is always short as in “hot”; “oe” is long as in “so”.

 Greek Bible Words